Text by the Editorial Staff

 In the collection you will find the earliest versions of The Scream, as well as Madonna, The Girls on the Pier, The Dance of Life, and The Sick Child – artistic statements that are captivating in their ruthless honesty and profound humanism.

-The Scream and the other works by Edvard Munch are currently not on display, but will be presented in the Edvard Munch room when the new museum opens in 2022.
+The Scream and the other works by Edvard Munch are on display and presented in the Edvard Munch room in The National Museum.

 Painted in 1893, Munch’s iconic Scream was donated to the National Gallery in 1910.
 In terms of its fame, this painting now rivals works such as Leonardo da Vinci’s Mona Lisa (1503) and Van Gogh’s Sunflowers (1888).
 Few artworks have inspired filmmakers, cartoonists and other artists to the extent that The Scream has done.
 The painting is a radical and timeless expression of human fear.